fkooman/php-lib-crypto/README.md

 A simple encryption/decryption library with zero configuration.

+# API
+The API is very simple.
+The constructor takes two arguments.
+The encryption and signing key.
+The keys need to be 128 bit or 16 bytes.
+You can generate them for example using `openssl_random_pseudo_bytes(16)`.

 # Design
 This library allows you to encrypt and decrypt data.
 The generated cipher text is secured using a signature.